nbproject/nbproject/INSTALL.md

     sudo postfix start

+### NEXT STEPS (ALL SYSTEMS)
+### Apache 2
+You will need to enable mod_headers on apache2.
+Do the following (you may need to use sudo):

+    a2enmod headers
+    apachectl restart

+### Pip installations

+    cd nbproject #(or whatever name you may have choosen for the root NB code directory). sudo pip install -r requirements.txt # To install additional required dependencies such as django, pyPdf, etc

+On Mac, you will also need to do the following:

+    sudo pip install django-cors-headers

+If, after setting everything up, you have trouble uploading a pdf with permission denied error, run:

+    chmod ugo+rwx /var/local/nb/pdf/repository
+    chmod ugo+rwx /var/local/nb/pdf/cache2

+### grunt
+As of March 2016 we have been using grunt 0.4.X.
+For questions on getting NB to work wit grunt 0.3.X, please refer to http://gruntjs.com/upgrading-from-0.3-to-0.4, and follow the procedure in the opposite way.

+      npm install grunt
+      sudo npm install -g grunt-cli
+      sudo npm install -g grunt-init
+      npm install grunt-contrib-jshint  --save-dev
+      npm install grunt-contrib-concat  --save-dev
+      npm install grunt-contrib-cssmin  --save-dev
+      npm install grunt-contrib-requirejs --save-dev
+      npm install grunt-css --save-dev

 ### [optional] Enable mod_rewrite
  If you wish to use the embedded JavaScript file or NB bookmarklet on external sites, you may not see the font-awesome icons in the NB sidebar unless you enable mod_rewrite on your Apache server to ensure it responds to CORS requests.
 You can do that by runnning: